 My name is Lauren and I have a belt problem.
 Well not really a problem, more like an addiction.
 I LOVE a good statement belt!
-And I think it is worth spending money on designer belts.
+And I feel it is worth spending money on designer belts.

 Why I Love Belts

 I think my love for belts started in the 80’s when I would wear one low on my hips.
 Back then they were wide and loud.
 Talk about a statement!
 It only rivaled my big hair!
 I owned a few such belts, but there are two I remember vividly.
 I would “borrow” my mom’s black 5″ wide alligator belt with the giant brushed gold buckle whenever I could sneak it out of her closet.
 The other was my dad’s 70’s Gucci belt with the brass double G buckle that was situated on an orangey-brown suede leather.
 In fact, I still have that belt and wear it sometimes to this day!

 Then for years I didn’t really wear belts.
 However, I noticed after having kids my waist and two spinal surgeries my waist was disappearing and my pants were falling down.
 I now needed a belt out of necessity.
 So I looked in my closet and found a belt my parents had brought me back from a trip to France years prior that had been collecting dust.
 It was a thin black croco print leather with this silver “H” and I thought, “Oh my God, it’s Hermes!”
 I had no idea.
 I pretty much wore it every day for the next 3 years and it’s rather destroyed but I still love it.

 Why I Spend Money On Designer Belts

 Since then I have upped my belt game and have added my signature black Gucci belt (I say signature because I pretty much wear it all the time), a wider Hermes belt, a Louis Vuitton belt and my Beltini belt with the big turquoise burst buckle on a leopard pony hair strap.
 See my belts in the photo above.
 Now belts are as important to me as choosing a bag or shoes.
 Here’s why.